 I remember we discussed shelves when we remodeled our kitchen, but I think we ruled out a cookbook built-in cabinet shelf in favor of a cabinet designated for dog food.

-Today I want to share some of my favorite cookbook finds and a few that are on my list.
+Today I want to share some of my favorite cookbook finds.

 I found Babs on Tik Tok and then I saw her in the Talbots catalog.
 She is a 72-year-old grandma who in two years has huge following and great tips for the everyday cook and baker.